 5. Wagamama’s Yaki Udon = 7.0g salt per 620g portion

-Check out this page for more details of the report
+Check out this page for more reports.

 Is this really what we want to be doing to our bodies when we go out for food.
 Some of those dishes probably cost a fair amount too.
 Perhaps we, the consumer, should start to put pressure on our top chefs and big chains to change from the old fashioned we use sea salt rather than table/rock salt message to using their skills and knowledge of herbs and spices and other ingredients to improve flavour.
 I have been up for the challenge of reducing salt without cutting flavour, are they?